 - 1. The Board of Examiners' rulings are based on a simple majority vote. - 2.
-If the votes are equally divided the Chairman of the Board of Examiners will have a casting vote unless the votes were cast by ballot. - 3.
+If the votes are equally divided the Chairperson of the Board of Examiners will have a casting vote unless the votes were cast by ballot. - 3.
 If votes cast by ballot are equally divided, then a second vote by ballot will be held; if the votes are once again equally divided, the proposal being voted upon will be rejected. - 4.
-The results of the Propedeutic degree audit and the Bachelor's degree audit are determined by a member of the Board of Examiners and the Secretary.
-In the case of doubt about a result, the Board of Examiners will decide.
+The results of the Bachelor's degree audit are determined by a member of the Board of Examiners and the Secretary.
+In the case of doubt about a result, the Board of Examiners will decide. - 5.
+A member of the Board of Examiners is mandated to make decisions on free minor requests. - 6.
+The secretary is mandated to make standard decisions on the basis of the R&R, the TER, the IR and previously formulated policy.

-Article 5 Examinators, external examiners ad hoc committees
+Article 5 Appointment of examiners, external examiners and ad hoc committees

-- 1. The members of staff responsible for the relevant subject will be the examiners that conduct examinations. - 2.
+- 1. The Board of Examiners appoints as examiners the members of staff responsible for conducting examinations and determining the results. - 2.
 The Board of Examiners is entitled to appoint experts from outside the institution as examiners.
 This kind of appointment will be for a maximum period of two years, with the option to extend this period each time by a maximum of a further two years. - 3.
-The Board of Examiners may appoint ad hoc committees.
+The Board of Examiners can appoint ad hoc committees, including an assessment committee for Bachelor's Final Project as referred to in Article 27.